 Gordon has had no formal training, and his early experience came from karaoke with his friends.
-He was asked to sing two Elvis songs at a local night club for a ladies birthday; the owner of the club was so impressed he sent him away to get an act together and then come back for a booking, which he did.
-His first full performance was a tribute to Elvis in 2003 which he found the audience response to be overwhelming and he continued to work in local pubs and clubs.
+He was asked to sing two Elvis songs at a local nightclub for a ladies birthday; the owner of the club was so impressed he sent him away to get an act together and then come back for a booking, which he did.
+His first full performance was a tribute to Elvis in 2003, where he found the audience response to be overwhelming and he continued to work in local pubs and clubs.

 Over the years I have heard many Presley impersonators but when Gordon started to sing I actually shivered.

 Geoff penned five songs for Elvis, four of which he recorded.
 The fifth song, "Where Would I Be" , was written in 1977 but unfortunately Elvis died before he could record it.
 "Where Would I Be" was recorded by Gordon and was released in Autumn 2006.

 Gordon has gone on to achieve a childhood ambition, working with Elvis' original drummer D J Fontana and the incredible Sweet Inspirations at the "The World's Greatest Elvis in Concert", starring Shaun Klush from the USA, held in the UK at Bolton Arena August 2008.
 Following that win in 2005, Gordon went on to performing in concerts all over the UK and Europe with many appearances on TV, his career and vocal ability just blossomed.

 On Saturday 8th January 2011, Gordon won the 'European Elvis Champion 2011' in association with Elvis Presley Enterprises and then had the honor of appearing in Memphis where he was seen performing by John Wilkinson who complemented Gordon as quoted:

 He has the looks of Elvis, He moves like Elvis and he sounds like Elvis - he has my vote any day.